-For machines that haven't had a compliance assessment scan for the first time, you can select one or more of them from the list and then select the Check for updates.
-You'll receive status messages as the configuration is performed.
+For machines that haven't had a compliance assessment scan for the first time, you can select one or more of them from the list.
+Then select Check for updates.
+You receive status messages as the configuration is performed.

-Otherwise, a compliance scan is initiated, and then the results are forwarded and stored in Azure Resource Graph.
+Otherwise, a compliance scan begins and the results are forwarded and stored in Azure Resource Graph.
 This process takes several minutes.
-When the assessment is completed, a confirmation message appears on the page.
+When the assessment is finished, a confirmation message appears on the page.

-Select a machine from the list to open update management center (Preview) scoped to that machine.
-Here, you can view its detailed assessment status, update history, configure its patch orchestration options, and initiate an update deployment.
+Select a machine from the list to open Update Manager scoped to that machine.
+Here, you can view its detailed assessment status and update history, configure its patch orchestration options, and begin an update deployment.

 Deploy the updates

-A notification appears to confirm that an activity has started and another is created when it's completed.
-When it's successfully completed, the installation operation results are available to view from either the Update history tab, when you select the machine from the Machines page, or on the History page, which you're redirected to automatically after initiating the update deployment.
-The status of the operation can be viewed at any time from the Azure Activity log.
+A notification confirms when an activity starts and another tells you when it's finished.
+After it's successfully finished, the installation operation results are available to view.
+You can use the Update history tab, when you select the machine from the Machines page.
+You can also select the History page.
+You're redirected to this page automatically after you begin the update deployment.
+You can view the status of the operation at any time from the Azure activity log.

 Set up a recurring update deployment

 You can create a recurring update deployment for your machines.
 Select your machine and select Scheduled updates.
-This opens Create new maintenance configuration flow.
+A Create new maintenance configuration flow opens.

 Update deployment history

-Update management center (preview) enables you to browse information about your Azure VMs and Arc-enabled servers across your Azure subscriptions relevant to Update management center (preview).
+Update Manager enables you to browse information about your Azure VMs and Azure Arc-enabled servers across your Azure subscriptions relevant to Update Manager.
 You can filter information to understand the update assessment and deployment history for multiple machines.
-In Update management center (preview), select History from the left menu.
+On the Update Manager page, select History from the left menu.

 Update deployment history by machines

-Provides a summarized status of update and assessment actions performed against your Azure VMs and Arc-enabled servers.
-You can also drill into a specific machine to view update-related details and manage it directly, review the detailed update or assessment history for the machine, and other related details in the table.
+The update deployment history provides a summarized status of update and assessment actions performed against your Azure VMs and Azure Arc-enabled servers.
+You can also drill into a specific machine to view update-related details and manage it directly.
+You can review the detailed update or assessment history for the machine and other related details in the table.

 - Machine Name